Trump speech to project optimism at time of bitter division

 In past years, the White House has tried to connect with audiences at home by highlighting the stories of guests invited to the speech.
 In 2018, the world watched as a North Korean defector, who had survived being run over by a train, stood and waved his crutches in the air in a triumphant, made-for-TV moment.
 Last year, the guest list featured several veterans who had taken part in the D-Day invasion as well as astronaut Buzz Aldrin.

-This year, the White House is expected to offer similar recognition f or America’s heroes — though Conan, the “hero dog” that played a role in the raid that killed Islamic State leader Abu Bakr al-Baghdadi is not expected to make an appearance.
+This year, the White House is expected to offer similar recognition for America’s heroes — though Conan, the “hero dog” that played a role in the raid that killed Islamic State leader Abu Bakr al-Baghdadi is not expected to make an appearance.

 Trump will also be continuing the tradition of hitting the road after the speech.
 He will travel to North Carolina Friday for a summit focused on jobs and workforce development, while Vice President Mike Pence heads to Pennsylvania on Wednesday for an event promoting school choice.